LauroCRibeiro/LauroCRibeiro/README.md

 # Hi, Welcome Folks <img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="30px"></h2>

-I am Lauro Ribeiro, a Brazilian 🇧🇷 Who has been living in Ireland 🇮🇪 for a couple of years.
-I am a bachelor Information Technology grad 👨🏻‍💻 at CCT College Dublin, with overall of four years of academic studies 👨🏼‍🎓
+I am Lauro Ribeiro, a Brazilian who has been living in Ireland for a couple of years.
+I am a bachelor Information Technology grad 👨🏻‍💻 at CCT College Dublin, with an overall of four years of academic studies 👨🏼‍🎓

 I am a Data Analyst Intern at Data Glacier 🧑🏻‍🏫👨🏻‍🔬, where I could put in practice all knowledge acquired.